How would you describe the mission of our partner in EKHN Germany?

 Which books have influenced your understanding of your country, work, or theology?

-Bonhoeffer: The Cost of Discipleship; Letters and Papers from Prison.
+- Dietrich Bonhoeffer, The Cost of Discipleship and Letters and Papers from Prison